terra-campaigns/rhun/system/characters.md

 ## Grit

-[Grit](/system/characters/#grit) indicates a PC's ability to avoid getting hurt.
+[Grit](/system/characters/#grit) indicates your ability to avoid getting hurt.
-It is lost when harmed & recovered after a few hours' rest.
+It is lost when you are harmed, and recovered after a few hours' rest.
-PC's start with *1d6* [Grit](/system/characters/#grit), which they re-roll every time they rest.
+You start with *1d6* [Grit](/system/characters/#grit), which you re-roll every time you rest.
+[Advancements](/system/characters/#advancements) and conditions may change the number of dice you roll.

 ## Advancements